PavanRangani/docs/docs/prd/legal-entities/partnership.md

     - Only applicable to Past Governance
 - In both tabs, Records in table are sorted primary on Role and secondary on start dates.
 See the order of roles applicable to each Entity type in [Governance](#governance)

+### Employees section

+- If any contact is associated with Partnership, that contact is shown under `Employees` section.
+- Shows Name, Phone Number and Email of the contact.
+- Name is shown as hyperlink and clicking on it opens contact view dialog.
+- If contact  is Archived, it won't be available here.

+### UI Requirement

+Mock up //TO DO

+- Shows `+` button in `Employees` section.
+On click of `+` button, it opens add contact dialog where `Company` field prefilled with given partnership.